 - Career Access Resource Library (CARL): CARL is designed to help you access career-related links and resources useful for career exploration as well as graduate school, internship, and fellowship searches.
 A great feature of CARL is that users can build a curated list of resources relevant to the military and veteran community.

-- The Mission Continues: The Mission Continues empowers veterans who are adjusting to life at home to find purpose through community impact.
-Through this unique model, veterans build new skills and networks that help them successfully reintegrate to life after the military while making long-term, sustainable transformations in communities and inspiring future generations to serve.
+- The Mission Continues: The Mission Continues empowers veterans to adjust to life at home to find purpose through community impact.
+Through this unique model, veterans build new skills and networks that help them successfully reintegrate into life after the military while making long-term, sustainable transformations in communities and inspiring future generations to serve.

-- USC Veterans Resource Center: The VRC enhances the individual and academic success of veterans, service members, and their family members.
-The Veterans Resource Center is committed in supporting the veteran community in the areas of higher education, GI Bill benefits, academic success, graduation, well-being, and career development.
+- USC Veterans Resource Center (VRC): The VRC enhances the individual and academic success of veterans, service members, and their family members.
+The VRC enhances the individual and academic success of veterans, service members, and their family members.
+The Veterans Resource Center is committed to supporting the veteran community in higher education, GI Bill benefits, academic success, graduation, well-being, and career development.

-- The Entrepreneurship Bootcamp for Veterans with Disabilities (EBV): EBV is a novel, one-of-a-kind initiative designed to leverage the skills, resources, and infrastructure of higher education to offer cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 veterans and their families.
+- The Entrepreneurship Bootcamp for Veterans with Disabilities (EBV): EBV is a novel, one-of-a-kind initiative designed to leverage the skills, resources, and infrastructure of higher education, experiential training in entrepreneurship and small business management to post-9/11 veterans and their families.